-In response to growing consumer concern about the environment, many brands have been quick to shout about their green credentials and a host of new market disruptors have emerged to provide environmentally conscious choices where they didn’t exist previously.
+In response to growing consumer concern about the environment, many brand management strategies have been about green credentials and a host of new market disruptors have emerged to provide environmentally conscious choices where they didn’t exist previously.

 But while these issues definitely impact consumer decisions, there are still many people who aren’t willing to make lifestyle changes in order to reduce their footprint on the planet — and while traditional options are losing market share, they still reign supreme.